Marble, North Carolina: Climate

 Marble has a humid subtropical climate, (Cfa) according to the Köppen classification, with hot, humid summers and mild, but occasionally cold winters by the standards of the southern United States.

 July highs average 85 °F (29 °C) or above, and lows average 55 °F (12.8 °C).
 Infrequently, temperatures can even exceed 100 °F (38 °C).
 January is the coldest month, with an average high of 48 °F (9 °C), and low of 33 °F (.6 °C).

 Like the rest of the southeastern U.S., Marble receives abundant rainfall, which is relatively evenly distributed throughout the year.
 Average annual rainfall is 55.9 inches (1,420 mm).
 Blizzards are rare but possible; one nicknamed the 1993 Storm of the Century hit the entire Eastern United States in March 1993.

 Culture

-Situated in the midst of the Appalachian Mountains, Marble has a rich heritage, rural character and a colorful population.

 Local festivals and celebrations

 The bi-annual Celebration of Flight air show, located at the Andrews-Murphy Airport 4 mi northeast of Marble, is a huge presentation of aircraft, both vintage and hi-tech.
-There are many vendors that sell food, drink, and other festivities.